-And Action!
-Outdoor Experiences in the Lofoten Islands
+And action!
+Outdoor experiences in the Lofoten Islands

-When the Line Tightens - Fishing on the Coast
+When the line tightens - Fishing on the coast

 After a long wait, the line suddenly pulls taut, slackens briefly and immediately snaps in your hands again.
 There it is, that longed-for Hemingway moment.
 Then a big fish, a coalfish perhaps, or a cod or halibut, has made a beeline for the lure.
 Fishing off the rocks of Lofoten, the rugged islands on Norway's Atlantic coast, has something of a battle with the forces of nature.
 In Lofoten, you’ll find plenty activity providers such as XXLofoten and Go2Lofoten that can take you out on a traditional fishing experience.
 Lofoten is a paradise for hobby anglers and families seeking ocean adventures.